Quick answer

 What to do

-2. Loose rhinestone, stone row, or small trim strip: fabric glue designed for rhinestones (Beacon 527 Multi-Use Glue or Gem-Tac) pressed onto the back of the piece and held firmly against the costume for 60 seconds holds through performance.
+3. Loose rhinestone, stone row, or small trim strip: fabric glue designed for rhinestones (Beacon 527 Multi-Use Glue or Gem-Tac) pressed onto the back of the piece and held firmly against the costume for 60 seconds holds through performance.
 Have the dancer stand still for 2-3 minutes after.
 The glue sets faster under body heat.
-Do not use super glue (Cyanoacrylate) on fabric: it wicks into the surrounding material, creates a stiff patch, and can ruin the costume.
+Do not use super glue (Cyanoacrylate) on fabric.
+It wicks into the surrounding material, creates a stiff patch, and can ruin the costume.
 The competition first-aid and foot-care guide covers what to pack in the emergency kit.

-5. Dropped or unraveling hem: no-sew hem tape (Dritz HeatnBond, Steam-A-Seam) activated with a flat iron or even a straightening iron on low heat re-bonds a fallen hem in 60 seconds.
-If no iron is available, fold the hem up, press hard with your fingers for 30 seconds, and pin the inside with safety pins every 2-3 inches.
+7. Dropped or unraveling hem: no-sew hem tape (HeatnBond Hem, Dritz Stitch Witchery, or Steam-A-Seam) activated with a flat iron or even a straightening iron on low heat re-bonds a fallen hem in 60 seconds.
+If no iron is available, fold the hem up, press hard with your fingers for 30 seconds, and pin the inside with safety pins every 2 to 3 inches.
 The hem will hold for a performance.
 Re-iron after the event for a permanent hold.
 For a raw edge that's unraveling, clear nail polish along the edge stops the run immediately.

-6. A strap, spaghetti strap, or shoulder seam that pulled away from the bodice: this is structural.
-Safety pins as a stop-gap, but the dancer needs to know not to put full weight on the repaired side.
-A small hand-sewing needle and matching thread is a permanent fix in 5-7 minutes: a quick running stitch through the seam allowance is enough to hold through a routine.
+9. A strap, spaghetti strap, or shoulder seam that pulled away from the bodice.
+This is structural.
+Use safety pins as a stop-gap, but the dancer needs to know not to put full weight on the repaired side.
+A small hand-sewing needle and matching thread is a permanent fix in 5-7 minutes.
+A quick running stitch through the seam allowance is enough to hold through a routine.
 Most moms who've been at this for more than a season carry a travel sewing kit in the dance bag.
 If the repair isn't solid enough, pull the number and get it properly sewn before the next event.

 Common mistakes